 Values and culture are concepts that cannot be forced into an organization.
 It can only be influenced and encouraged so that its spread is organic.

-Openness, inclusivity, positive attitude, appreciation and encouragement are some of the attributes that can be described as a healthy work culture.
+Openness, inclusivity, positive attitude, appreciation, and encouragement are some of the attributes that describe a healthy work culture.
 Work culture surveys promote self-awareness and make employees feel more accountable for the culture within the workplace.

 7. It Encourages Self-Development

-Whether in the private or professional sphere of an individual’s life, the urge to progress is an intrinsic motivator; i.e. it should stem from within.
+Whether in the private or professional sphere of an individual’s life, the urge to progress must come from within.

 360-degree feedback encourages employees to evaluate themselves and set their own goals.
-These goals are the personal motivators crucial for employees to develop core office value and competencies.
+These goals are personal motivators crucial for employees to develop core office values and competencies.

 8. It Does Away With Bias

-The traditional top-down style of feedback that businesses usually employ, creates a power-gap between employees and leaders.
+The traditional top-down style of feedback creates a power-gap between employees and leaders.
 One of the best leadership qualities is to promote respect and motivation while encouraging free-thinking.

 360-degree feedback is non-threatening and honest.
-It takes away the stigma employees may feel that their performance evaluation is being biased by a manager’s personal opinions.
+It takes away the stigma employees may feel that a manager’s personal opinions are biasing their performance evaluation.

 9. It promotes progressive growth